 - Tax Exemption Certificates and Credit Card Authorization Forms may be faxed to the hotel directly at 972.608.4427 prior to your arrival.

-Law enforcement personnel attending this course are eligible for eight (21) hours of Texas Commission on Law Enforcement (TCOLE) credit.
+Law enforcement personnel attending this course are eligible for (21) hours of Texas Commission on Law Enforcement (TCOLE) credit.

 Course Cancellation Policy